James Richardson (Massachusetts)

-James Richardson was a lawyer, a business and civic leader, and a member of the Massachusetts Senate from Dedham, Massachusetts.
+James Richardson Sr. (1771 – June 7, 1858) was a lawyer, a business and civic leader, and a member of the Massachusetts Senate from Dedham, Massachusetts.
+He is remembered for employing Louisa May Alcott for several weeks in 1851, an experience that Alcott later based one of her stories on.

-Career
+Biography

+Richardson was born in 1771.
+A 1797 graduate of Harvard College, he was a resident of Dedham, Massachusetts.

 Richarson was the law partner of Fisher Ames.
 He was also the president of the Dedham Mutual Fire Insurance Company and a founder of the Norfolk and Bristol Turnpike.
 He was a part owner of and agent for the Dedham Manufacturing Company.

-He served in the Massachusetts Senate.
+Richardson served in the Massachusetts Senate, as a member of the Federalist Party, during the 1813–14 session.
 He once gave an address to a crowd that included President Andrew Jackson.

-Social

-He was an incorporater of St. Paul's Church and a member of a number of Dedham's civic and social organizations.
+Richardson was an incorporater of St. Paul's Church and a member of a number of Dedham's civic and social organizations.

-After a prayer service to celebrate Dedham's Bicentennial, 600 people then processed to a pavilion erected to host a dinner on the land of John Bullard a few rods to the west.
-Richardson presided at this dinner, assisted by John Endicott, George Bird, Abner Ellis, Theron Metcalf, and Thomas Barrows as Vice Presidents.
+After a prayer service to celebrate Dedham's Bicentennial in 1836, 600 people processed to a pavilion erected to host a dinner on the land of John Bullard a few rods to the west.
+Richardson presided at this dinner, assisted by John Endicott, George Bird, Abner Ellis, Theron Metcalf, and Thomas Barrows as vice presidents.
 A blessing was asked by the Rev. John White of the West Parish and thanks returned by the Rev. Dr. Jonathan Homer of Newton.
 After the cloth was removed, Richardson gave a number of toasts, interspersed with music from the band.

+Richardson died in Dedham on June 7, 1858, at the age of 86 or 87 (sources vary).